New Found Glory: Continuing as a quartet era (2014–present)

 On February 20, 2019, the band released the first song/video off their new cover series EP From The Screen To Your Stereo 3.
 They covered "The Power Of Love" by Huey Lewis and the News, which comes from the Back To The Future movies.
 It was also revealed they'll be covering songs from Frozen, Rocky and Twilight on the new release.

-On February 10, 2020, the band announced their tenth studio album Forever + Ever x Infinity, slated for release for May 29, 2020.
+On February 10, 2020, the band announced their eleventh studio album Forever + Ever x Infinity, slated for release for May 29, 2020.
 The album features 15 songs, as the band did not want to cut any of the recorded material for the album.
-The first single, "Greatest of All Time," released the same day.
+The first single, "Greatest of All Time", released the same day.

 On April 16, 2020, the band confirmed that they had delayed the release of Forever + Ever x Infinity to June 19, 2020, because it would initially be sold exclusively at Target and the band didn't want fans to have to go to the store during the COVID-19 pandemic.

 In December 2021, the band released December's Here, a collection of 10 original Christmas songs through Hopeless Records.
 Shortly after this, guitarist Chad Gilbert shared that he had been diagnosed with a rare form of cancer called pheochromocytoma.
 After two weeks in the hospital, surgeons were able to remove the cancer.
 In January 2022, he was officially cancer free.

 In 2022, the band embarked on a full US tour with Four Year Strong and Be Well, celebrating the 20th Anniversary of Sticks and Stones.
 Stickers were distributed at the merch table announcing their next album: "New Found Glory - Make the Most of It.
 A new 14 song acoustic LP by New Found Glory.
 Featuring 7 brand new songs and 7 classics reimagined.
 Mixed by Mark Trombino.
 Coming Soon on Revelation Records."
+Gilbert had to leave the tour abruptly due to back pains, only to discover that the cancer had regrown in certain parts of his body including a spine vertebrae which was ultimately removed, and that he would be unable to perform with the band for the rest of the year as a result.

+On April 30, 2025, the band signed to Pure Noise Records, while releasing the single "100%".